SoftlySplinter/zProfessions/01_hlasm.md

 All in the knowledge centre -> [here](http://www-03.ibm.com/systems/z/os/zos/library/bkserv/)

 `DC X'00'` is useful to force an ABEND and most of the time a dump, and is easier than `WTO`ing all the registers.

+Using map in the Assembly listing is useful to check when max displacement is approaching limits.